warren-wzw/IMO/README.md

-# DiFusionSeg
+# IMO
-This is official Pytorch implementation of "[DiFusionSeg: Diffusion-Driven Semantic Segmentation with Multi-modal Fusion for Perception Optimization]()"
+This is official Pytorch implementation of "[An Iterative Multimodal Optimization Method with Joint Segmentation and Grading for Glaucoma Diagnosis]()"
  -
 ```
 @article{